-4.10.
-In response to the global economic recession due to COVID the Bank of England, in line with many national and international institutions, reduced the cost of borrowing (the base rate) to historically low levels.
-Following significant cost rises seen in the latter half of 2021 the Bank of England raised the base rate twice, and it now sits at 0.5% - still well short of the 2% target.
+- 2.11.
+In response to the global economic recession due to COVID the Bank of England, in line with many national and international institutions has reduced the cost of borrowing (the base rate) to historically low levels.
+The cost of debt from the Bank has a knock-on effect on lending rates across the country. - 2.12.
+As we predominantly lend to other Local Authorities this reduction in the cost of debt is further exacerbated as Government has made substantial cash injections into the sector and projects have been put on hold, reducing the demand for borrowing and thus the rates achievable, although there are signs that the impact of this is starting to diminsh. - 2.13.
+Interest rates expected to rise slowly over the next few quarters but still remain at historically low levels. - 2.14.

-The increased base rates are slowly being reflected in the Local Authority market, and 12+ month deals have already been put in place which will achieve a greater return than was budgeted for the next financial year.

-4.11.
 The investment portfolio compares as expected against benchmarking data for internal investments provided by our treasury management advisors, Arlingclose.
 The graph below shows average rate against the average remaining duration of investments.
-The Authority's portfolio sits on a bit below the trend line, at above average duration, but below average rate.
+The Authority's portfolio sits on the trend line, at above both average rate and duration; this was a conscious decision to, where possible, take longer term deals in order to achieve an improved rate of return while maintaining required liquidity and security.

-- 4.12.
+- 2.15.
 When compared against total returns against other Local Authorities, the portfolio compares less well as seen in the first graph below.
-For comparison, the second graph below shows that the portfolio compared favourably against total returns one year ago. - 4.13.
+For comparison, the second graph below shows that the portfolio compared favourably against total returns one year ago. - 2.16.
 This is due to the inclusion of externally managed strategic investments where short-term security and liquidity are lesser considerations, and the objectives instead are regular revenue income and long-term price stability.
 Strategic fund investments are made in the knowledge that capital values will move both up and down on months, quarters and even years; but with the confidence that over a three- to five-year period total returns will exceed cash interest rates.
 Last year capital values were down due to the pandemic and thus the Combined Authority's portfolio compared favourably, as the market 'bounces back' capital values recover, and thus strategic funds are currently benefiting from higher returns.
-The Authority doesn't currently have any externally managed strategic investments.
+The Authority doesn't currently have any externally managed strategic investments. - 2.17.

-4.14.
 The Authority's current Investment Strategy as set out in the Treasury Management Strategy is:

 Given the increasing risk and very low returns from short-term unsecured bank investments, the Authority will continue to diversify into more secure and/or higher yielding asset classes during 2021/22.
-Due to current liquidity requirements, an increasing proportion of the Authority's surplus cash is currently invested in short-term unsecured bank deposits, and money market funds.

-4.15.
-In line with the strategy and the Authority's long term cash flow forecast, officers have been discussing options with Arlingclose for diversifying some balances available for longer term investments into higher yielding, more volatile asset classes.
-Any decision to enter into any longer-term investments will be dependent on current and forecast market conditions.
+Due to current liquidity requirements, an increasing proportion of the Authority's surplus cash is currently invested in short-term unsecured bank deposits, and money market funds. - 2.18.
+In line with the strategy, current market conditions and the Authority's long term cash flow forecast, officers are considering options for diversifying some balances available for longer term investments into higher yielding, more volatile asset classes.